arunism/The-Data-Science-Learning-Hub/06-Deep-Learning/README.md

-# Neural Networks and Deep Learning
+# Deep Learning

-Neural networks are a type of machine learning algorithm modeled after the structure of the human brain.
-They consist of layers of interconnected nodes, called neurons, which process information by applying mathematical functions to input data.
-Neural networks are used in a wide range of applications, from image and speech recognition to natural language processing and recommendation systems.
-They can be trained using supervised, unsupervised, or semi-supervised learning, and can have a wide range of architectures and configurations, including feedforward, recurrent, convolutional, and deep neural networks.
-Neural networks have revolutionized the field of artificial intelligence and are widely used in industry and academia.

-Deep learning is a subfield of machine learning that uses artificial neural networks to model and solve complex problems.
-Deep learning algorithms are used in a variety of applications, including image recognition, natural language processing, speech recognition, and more.
+Deep learning is a subset of machine learning that focuses on the development and application of artificial neural networks inspired by the structure and function of the human brain.
+It involves training these neural networks to learn and make predictions or decisions from large amounts of data.

+## Neural Networks

+Neural networks are the fundamental building blocks of deep learning.
+They are composed of interconnected nodes, called neurons, organized in layers.
+Each neuron takes inputs, applies a transformation function to them, and produces an output.
+Neural networks can have multiple hidden layers, allowing them to learn and represent complex patterns in the data.

 Some of the popular deep learning approaches are:

 1. **Convolutional Neural Networks (CNN):** Used for image and video recognition tasks.
 2. **Recurrent Neural Networks (RNN):** Used for sequential data analysis, such as natural language processing and speech recognition.